Union County's Radio Station

 1460 WBCU’s format consists of heavy local news and information that is entirely focused on the residents of Union County.
 The emphasis is LOCAL.
 Westwood One News is heard at the top of every hour.
 Local news is heard throughout the day with expanded newscasts at 6:30, 7:30 and 8:35 a.m., 12:30, and 5:30 p.m. hosted by WBCU’s full-time local news department.
 We’re one of only a handful of small market radio news departments in South Carolina.
 The entire noon hour is devoted to local news and information.
 WBCU’s award-winning Midday Report is a listening tradition that dates back to 1949 and has several features which date back to the first broadcast of the station.
 The most listened to radio broadcast in America, Paul Harvey's News and Comment, was aired from the station's inception until Paul's death in 2009.
-Now, WBCU airs Something to Think About with Mike Rogers three times daily, along with detailed local weather information every thirty minutes.
+Now, WBCU airs The Osgood File with Charles Osgood four times daily, along with detailed local weather information every thirty minutes.
 When severe weather threatens Union County, WBCU is the place local residents turn to.
 An in-studio color weather radar system and computerized Emergency Alert System equipment interrupts regular programming no matter when it happens.
 WBCU broadcasts continuous weather information when necessary.
 Sports is a big hit with local listeners.
-The entire football, baseball and basketball schedule of Union High School is broadcast live.
+The entire football, baseball and basketball schedules of Union County High School are broadcast live, as well as select UCHS softball and USC Union baseball games.
 University of South Carolina football and basketball and Clemson University football and basketball is featured along with Atlanta Braves baseball, which has been a cornerstone of WBCU sports programming since the Braves moved to Atlanta in the mid-1960s.
 Throughout the day, our announcers provide the latest information on local events and organizations with our community calendar.